Tunscopi/Einsteins-Puzzle/README.md

 - NORWEGIAN lives in house[0], ENGLISHMAN lives in RED house(#2) but house[1] is BLUE, SPANISH man owns DOG(#3) but HORSES are in house[1]

-7-9) According to solutions in (1) above IVORY and GREEN positions in house[2], house[3] and house[3], house[4] positions are proven.
+7-9) According to solutions in (1) above IVORY and GREEN are either in house[2], house[3] and house[3], house[4] positions.
 Also, RED therefore can only be in house[2] or house[4] as it can't possibly be in house[3] because it will then be impossible for GREEN to be to the immediate right of IVORY.